WVam/toolscript-docs/AACS-Code-Editor.md

 ![](./Images/Editor/MainWindow.png)

-In the top left section of the screen, there are two menu entries: "File" and "View"
+In the top left section of the screen, there are two menu entries: "File" and "View"  .
 - The "File" menu opens the option for common commands in a text editor.
 The "Save as Template" option will be discussed later.

   ![](./Images/Editor/FileMenu.png)

-- The "View" menu gives you three options to adjust certain visual aspects of the Editor.
+- The "View" menu gives you two options to adjust certain visual aspects of the Editor.
+It also contains the "Find" and "Find and replace" tools (which you can also access by pressing Ctrl+F).
+  > Note: The "Indent" option is outdated.

   ![](./Images/Editor/ViewMenu.png)